ksomml/xsens_mtw_driver_ros2/README.md

 ## Features

-- Data recording
+- Data recording (Output format as .csv file with 3 headers)
-- Node control through button presses or ros2 services
+- Node control through button presses or ROS2 services
 - Orientation visualization in RViz for multiple IMUs at the same time
 - Custom .yaml config file
+- Optional turning off the IMUs when shutting down the node

 ## Usage

-The driver upsamples the IMU data and publishes all sensor data into the `/xsens_imu_data` topic. \
+The driver publishes all sensor data into the `/xsens_imu_data` topic. \
+If the ROS2 publish rate is higher than the IMU update rate, the driver will publish the same data until the next update. \
 Custom messages `IMUData.msg`, `IMUDataArray.msg` and `Quaternion.msg` are used. \
 The `/config/params.yaml` can be used to easily set the desired parameters.
 The `/config/imu_mapping.yaml` is only used for a specific IMU setup.
 It will just move the orientations in a more "visually correct" position.
 Using `xsens_mtw_visualization` without any config, will just publish the TFs of all IMUs next to each other for visibility.